 The Rauber brothers were not shy about letting the public know that in addition to being liquor wholesalers, they also were “rectifiers,” that is, blending whiskeys to achieve particular taste and color.
 Among the brands they were mixing up in their several progressive addresses on Rochester’s West Main Street were: "Belle of Monroe,” "Belle of Rochester,” "Brunswick Rye,” “Champlain,” "Double Rectified,” "Eagle Rye,” "Flour City Club,” "J. R. C.,” "North King,” “Plumsure,” and "Wheat Malt.”
 Shown here is a salt-glazed stoneware jug with “P.F.
 Rauber” written in cobalt, likely for whiskey sold wholesale to local drinking establishments.

-After 18 years at the helm of the Rauber liquor house in April 1896 Peter died at the early age of 38.
-He was buried in Holy Sepulchre Cemetery in Rochester.
+After 18 years at the helm of the Rauber liquor house in April 1896 Peter died at the early age of 38, leaving a young widow and three minor children -- all girls.
+The thought of his family needing to go on without him must have meant intense sadness.
+Peter was buried in Holy Sepulchre Cemetery in Rochester.
 A large granite monument marks his grave.
-Peter does not appear to have married and there is no record of children.
-With his death, John Rauber took over the management of the liquor firm and changed the name to his own.
+With his brother's death, John Rauber took over the management of the liquor firm and changed the name to his own.

 Two whiskey jugs are found with that name on them.
 At left is a crudely made ceramic container that has “John Rauber” impressed into the surface.
 A second jug with that name is salt glazed stoneware with the name in cobalt script.
 These jugs likely were produced during the 16 months that John Rauber was guiding the fortunes of the family liquor house.
 Then at the relatively young age of 47 in August 1897 he too died.